Gabs77u/Surebets-System/README.md

 - The script detects the correct Python and runs PyInstaller automatically.
 - At the end, a success message will appear and the executable file will be created on your **Desktop** or in the project folder.

-> 🖼️ **Print suggestion:** Show the executable file on the Desktop or in the project folder.

 ---